-Hector Nolasco, Senior Researcher, is in the general experimental masters program and has a bachelor's degree in psychology from CSUN.
-His long-term career goal is to complete a Ph.D. in clinical psychology and to obtain a university faculty position.
-He hopes to conduct research pertaining to adolescent’s developmental outcomes.
-His hobbies include reading, working on cars, playing massively multiplayer online games, as well as participating in archery tournaments.
+Hector Nolasco, lab co-supervisor, is in the general experimental masters program and has a bachelor's degree in psychology from CSUN.
+His long-term goals are to complete a Ph.D. in human development and family sciences and to obtain a university faculty position.
+He hopes to conduct research pertaining to how adolescents' relationship with their parents relate to their success.
+His hobbies include reading, working on cars, and participating in archery tournaments.

 Antranik Tony Kirakosian, Senior Researcher, is a master's student in clinical psychology and has a bachelor's degree in psychology from CSUN.
 His long-term goal is to obtain a Ph.D. in clinical psychology and teach in higher education, and be a psychologist practicing therapy.
 Tony is interested in individual qualities related to the mental health (e.g., depression, anxiety) of young Armenians.
 Tony is an afterschool program leader and private tutor.
 His interests include photography, drawing, baking, and technological innovations.